zacherle/gloc/README.md

    Most utilities and marginal programs with little chance of use have been deleted.
 2) Grid2GMT5 works with GMT 5 version.
    The new MAPLINE GMT_YX_K option is for Krovak map coordinates.
+3) Programs use many global variables defined in header files.
+   In order to find out which variables require an external link, the variables are defined in the code and declared in the header file library modules GridLib, GridMemLib, velmod, util, NLLocLib, GridGraphLib).

 ## Documentation